Lithium

 • Antineoplastic agents: may induce neurological side effects

-Using anticonvulsants (e.g., carbamazepine) simultaneously may reduce efficacy, requiring dose adjustments.
+Concurrent use with anticonvulsants (e.g., carbamazepine) may reduce efficacy, requiring dose adjustments.
 Avoid combining with iodine-containing supplements (e.g., kelp extracts), as this may induce thyroid dysfunction.

 Dosage and Administration

-Starting dose is typically 900-1200 mg per day, divided into multiple doses, taken with or after meals to reduce gastrointestinal irritation.
+Initial doses are typically 900-1200 mg daily, divided into multiple doses, taken with or after meals to reduce gastrointestinal irritation.
 The target blood concentration should be maintained between 0.6-1.2 mmol/L, with weekly blood tests to monitor levels.

 The maintenance dose is adjusted based on individual response; pediatric doses are calculated according to body weight.
 Take medication at fixed times and avoid arbitrary dose changes.
-Maintain consistent daily water intake to prevent dehydration and sudden increases in drug concentration.
+Maintain stable daily water intake during treatment to prevent dehydration and sudden increases in drug concentration.

 Missed Dose Management

-If a dose is missed and less than 3 hours have passed, take it immediately and adjust the next dose timing; if more than 3 hours have passed, skip the missed dose and do not double the next dose.
+If a dose is missed and less than 3 hours have passed, take it immediately and adjust the next dose timing; if more than 3 hours have passed, skip the missed dose and do not double the dose the next day.
 Do not increase the dose on your own to compensate for missed doses.

 Overdose Management